 In life, a tension exists between good and evil, light and darkness, right and wrong.
 Both cannot dwell peacefully together.
 We live in a fallen world, and “the whole world lies under the sway of the wicked one” (1 John 5:19).
 Although we live in this dark world, we are not of it (John 17:16).
 Children of God have the Holy Spirit to help us stand against the darkness.
 We are to “shine as lights in the world” (Phil.
 2:15).

 Let’s talk more about who we are in this world.
 Romans 8:37 says, “We are more than conquerors through Him who loved us.”
 Because God “delivered us from the power of darkness and conveyed us into the Kingdom of the Son of His love” (Col. 1:13), we have authority over the darkness in this world (Luke 10:19).
-God’s plan is for His people to walk freely and boldly because we represent His Kingdom on earth.
+God’s plan is for His people to walk freely and boldly.
+We represent His Kingdom on earth.

 Instead, Colossians 3:15 says, “Let the peace of God rule in your hearts.”
 When you choose to forgive, you decide that past hurts will not have a stranglehold on your life.
 You wish to walk free in this life.
 John 8:36 says, “If the Son (Jesus) makes you free, you shall be free indeed.”
 None of God’s own should remain in an internal prison of unforgiveness when freedom stands at our heart’s door and knocks.